 There are numerous bulk and reticulation projects currently being implemented by the uTDM and these should be taken to completion as these projects cater for the short to medium term (although they do not cater for the 2050 water demand and not at the scale of regional bulk).
-Most of these projects are funded through the municipal infrastructure grant (MIG) which is managed by CoGTA and the water services infrastructure grant (WSIG), as per Table 13.96.
+Most of these projects are funded through the municipal infrastructure grant (MIG) as per Table 13.97 which is managed by CoGTA and the water services infrastructure grant (WSIG), as per Table 13.96. uTDM have WSIG funding of R265.8 million for the MTEF, and expenditure for the current financial year is at 60% (as at 28 Feb 2021) of R90 million.

-There is R 49.4 million allocation by DWS in the MTEF for the Driefontein-Indaka Water Project, but the project is not advancing well due to the need to reassess the feasibility of such a project.
+There is R 39.4 million allocation by DWS in the MTEF for the Driefontein-Indaka Water Project, but the project is not advancing well due to the need to reassess the feasibility of such a project.
 This is primarily due to the issue of availability (allocation) of the water resources on the project as there is no surplus water presently available for extraction from uThukela System for this proposed water infrastructure.
+In this regard, on 22 February 2021, commissioned a comprehensive feasibility study (prefeasibility and then detailed feasibility) for the whole of uTDM.
+The heart of this project would be the water resource modelling of the Upper uThukela Catchment.
+Funding that DWS had allocated for the Driefontein Phase 3 project (Spioenkop to Ladysmith) has been set aside for the MTEF (R289.4 million), as the above feasibility study by UW would first have to be completed prior to this funding being accessed.
+The study will take two years to complete (currently scheduled to be complete by 22 February 2023).